xc banner image

 // => "logIn called with JohnDoe at Mon Sep 09 2019 13:06:21 GMT-0400 (Eastern Daylight Time)"

-Decorators are still a stage 2 feature - so if you re interested in giving decorators a spin, you'll need to npm install the @babel/plugin-proposal-decorators package.
+Decorators are currently a stage 2 proposal in the TC39 process.
+To experiment with decorators, you’ll need to install the @babel/plugin-proposal-decorators package.